ZWO Seestar S50/S30 Smart Telescopes

 The easiest target was the Moon, highlighted by the August 2024 blue supermoon.
 Note how clear you can see the rays coming from Tyco.
 And Copernicus is easy to find near the center.

 Open star clusters can be found and imaged in even light polluted areas with only a short (3 minute or so) set of exposures.
+A longer exposure time brings out more of the adjacent stars.

 Planetary Nebula are easy targets, although the Helix nebula required a much longer set of exposures.
 Supernovae remnants are a bit more difficult and also require a longer series of exposures, but the Veil nebula, in particular, is worth the effort.

-Emission nebulae are a bit more challenging, particularly from a light polluted area, but can be viewed using longer sets of exposures using the dual band filter.
+Emission nebulae are a bit more challenging, particularly from a light polluted area, but can be viewed using longer sets of exposures and the dual band filter.
 Larger nebula such as the North American and California nebulae are even more challenging.

 Galaxies are the most difficult.
 Light pollution does limit what you can see.
 Therefore, a dark location is best.